jorydotcom/learn.jquery.com/page/events/handling-events.md

 });
 ```

-#### <a name="multiple-events-multiple-handlers">Many events and handlers</a>
+### Many Events and Handlers

-Suppose that instead you want different event handlers for when the mouse enters and
-leaves an element.
-This is more common than the previous example.
-For example, if you
-want to show and hide a tooltip on hover, you would use this.

-`.on()` accepts an object containing multiple events and handlers.
+Suppose instead you want different event handlers for when the mouse enters and leaves an element, to show and hide a tooltip on hover, for example.
+This following is more common (note that `.on()` accepts an object containing multiple events and handlers):

 ```
 $("div").on({